 Where do we collect?
 We currently concentrate collecting efforts in the tallgrass prairie region of the Midwest.
 Collections of species that are on our target list, but outside this region, are also sought.
 We collect at sites owned and managed at the federal, state, and county level, as well as NGO sites such as the Nature Conservancy and private property with permission.

 What if something happens to your seed bank?
 A portion of each collection is housed at CBG.
 We also deposit some seed from each collection with other seed banks for redundant storage.
-MSBP and the National Center for Genetic Resource Preservation in Ft.
-Collins, CO are our alternative storage facilities.
+MSBP, the USDA/ARS: National Center for Genetic Resource Preservation in Ft.
+Collins, CO and the USDA/ARS: Plant Germplasm introduction and Testing Research in Pullman, WA are our alternative storage facilities.

 Can I use seeds collected and stored in the Dixon National Tallgrass Prairie Seed Bank?
 While seeds for the seed bank have been collected primarily for long-term conservation, we understand that access to these seeds by researchers and restoration practitioners is important for the conservation of native species.
 Please see our Seed Exchange Policy for more information about requesting seeds from the seed bank.
 Seeds added to our collection after 2012 will be available through GRIN.